-This report has analysed new wave and water level data available relevant to coastal Cell 1 for 2016-2017 as an update to the previous baseline reports.
+This report has analysed new wave and water level data available relevant to coastal Cell 1 for 2017-2018 as an update to the previous baseline reports.
 Future reports in this series should compare the data recorded in subsequent years with the results presented here.
 The key points are summarised below:

 - Offshore wave directions incident on the Cell 1 coast are predominantly between 0 and 30 degrees (north to northeast), with a secondary wave approach direction from the east to southeast also observed although some parts of the coast are more sheltered from fetches to the southeast. - The Newbiggin Ness wave buoy site is partially sheltered from waves from the north.
-The data from 2016-17 is consistent with the data in 2013-15, but the wave rose is notably different to the baseline data from 2010-11 collected by Cefas, which did not show the secondary wave direction from the southeast. - The longest consistent wave record in the region is for the Wavenet Tyne Tees buoy, which has been operating since late 2006. - The Met Office offshore wave hindcast modelled data for 1980 to 2012 was shown to under-predict wave heights during storm events by up to 0.5m and so should be treated with caution if used for boundary conditions in modelling studies. - Analysis of the 2006 to 2017 data from Tyne Tees indicates that the stormiest year was 2010 whilst the year with the least number of storms is 2011.
-Due to the limited period of data available from Newbiggin, Whitby and Scarborough it is not yet possible to make reliable comparisons to Tyne Tees. - Although there were few storms during 2016-17 the largest wave height recorded to date at Newbiggin was on the 3rd Jan 2016 and largest to date at both Whitby and Scarborough was on the13th January 2017. - The data sets have been reviewed to assess medium to long term changes and it has been demonstrated that the even the longest wave data set from Tyne Tees is of insufficient length to capture the annual storm variability demonstrated in the longer period of data available from the Met Office hindcast wave model. - Analysis of the Cell 1 tide gauge located in Whitby Harbour has previously found that there is a datum issue with either or both Whitby tide gauges.
+The data from 2017-18 is consistent with the data in 2013-16, but the wave rose is notably different to the baseline data from 2010-11 collected by Cefas, which did not show the secondary wave direction from the southeast. - The longest consistent wave record in the region is for the Wavenet Tyne Tees buoy, which has been operating since late 2006. - The Met Office offshore wave hindcast modelled data for 1980 to 2012 was shown to under-predict wave heights during storm events by up to 0.5m and so should be treated with caution if used for boundary conditions in modelling studies. - Analysis of the 2006 to 2018 data from Tyne Tees indicates that the stormiest year was 2010 whilst the year with the least number of storms is 2011.
+Due to the limited period of data available from Newbiggin, Whitby and Scarborough it is not yet possible to make reliable comparisons to Tyne Tees. - The largest wave height recorded to date at Newbiggin was on the 1st March 2018 (6.4m), on the 22nd March 2008 (7.9m) at Tyne-Tees, on the 21st November 2015 (6.7m) at Whitby, and on the 13th January 2017 (9.0m) at Scarborough. - The data sets have been reviewed to assess medium to long term changes and it has been demonstrated that the even the longest wave data set from Tyne Tees is of insufficient length to capture the annual storm variability demonstrated in the longer period of data available from the Met Office hindcast wave model. - Analysis of the Cell 1 tide gauge located in Whitby Harbour has previously found that there is a datum issue with either or both Whitby tide gauges.
 The data from the national gauge is considered unreliable by NOC from April 2015 onwards.
 It is recommended that this is investigated further and new datum level surveys are undertaken for both gauges.

-Wave roses for full datasets available for Newbiggin Ness, Whitby, and Scarborough are collated in Figure 5.1 to supplement the points made above.
-Wave height data over the period April 2016 to March 2017 for the four Cell 1 wave buoys are also shown in Figure 4.2 to illustrate the data availability.
+Wave roses for full datasets available for Newbiggin Ness, Whitby, and Scarborough are collated in Figure 4.1 to supplement the points made above.
+Wave height data over the period April 2017 to March 2018 for the four Cell 1 wave buoys are also shown in Figure 4.2 to illustrate the data availability.